What is sexual coercion?

 In some cases, yes.
 There doesn’t need to be violence, a struggle or physically abusive behaviour for sex to be coercive.
 When there is no violence involved, it’s very common not to immediately recognise sexual assault has occurred

 Sometimes, sexual coercion can be hard to spot.
 This is because the idea of women having sex even when they don’t feel like it, just to please their partner, is so normalised.
-On top of that, social attitudes often place a man’s experience of pleasure above that of a woman (you can find information on the orgasm gap here)
+On top of that, social attitudes often place a man’s experience of pleasure above that of a woman.

 What does sexual coercion look or sound like?